openxla/xla/docs/operation_semantics.md

 same position in the dimension sequence as those they replace, with the new dimension size equal to the product of original dimension sizes.
-The lowest dimension number in `dimensions` is the slowest varying dimension (most major) in the loop nest which collapses these dimension, and the highest dimension number is fastest varying (most minor).
+The lowest dimension number in `dimensions` is the slowest varying dimension (most major) in the loop nest which collapses these dimensions, and the highest dimension number is fastest varying (most minor).
 See the `tf.reshape` operator if more general collapse ordering is needed.

 For example, let v be an array of 24 elements: